-Incidents of mass violence have become too common in America.
-These include the many seemingly random shootings in various public places, including the Parkland school killings one year ago on February 14, and hate crimes targeting specific races or religious groups.
+(Editor’s Note: It’s sad that we now have to add two more incidents of mass shootings to a list that has become disturbingly long.
+The shooters in El Paso, Texas, and Dayton, Ohio, on Aug.
+4 and 5, 2019, killed 31 people and wounded at least another 50.
+These are the latest in seemingly random acts of violence in various public places, including the Parkland, Fla. school killings one year ago, and hate crimes targeting specific races or religious groups.
 And, as we learned on Sept.
-11, 2001 and from the Baltimore Marathon bombing in 2013, large-scale terrorist attacks are a reality today.
+11, 2001 as well as from the Baltimore Marathon bombing in 2013, large-scale terrorist attacks are a reality today.
 Yet, most of us don’t spend our days paralyzed in fright.
 How do we summon the courage to move forward from fear?
+Below is an article Next Avenue published earlier this year to answer that question.)

-One of the most recent mass shootings was a hate-crime case, killing 11 Jewish people at the Tree of Life Synagogue in Pittsburgh.
-It left Jewish communities around the country worrying about their own safety, including some members of Temple Israel synagogue in Minneapolis.
+Last year, a hate-crime that killed 11 Jewish people at the Tree of Life Synagogue in Pittsburgh left Jewish communities around the country worrying about their own safety, including some members of Temple Israel synagogue in Minneapolis.

 “Yes, of course, there’s been more fear since the Tree of Life Synagogue shooting,” says Temple Israel’s Rabbi Marcia Zimmerman, who presides over a congregation of 2,100 families.